Integrating Mindfulness

 Email me for scheduling and further details.

 Mindfulness has entered the mainstream of mental health treatment, and the efficacy of traditional meditation methods has been supported by clinical and neuroscience research.
 Alone or in combination with other therapeutic modalities, mindfulness techniques can be beneficial for clients with issues including addiction, anxiety, trauma, depression, ADHD, relational difficulties and emotional dysregulation.
-I train clinicians in methods that are informed by the latest in clinical and neuroscience research, and based on over 30 years of experience with the traditional meditation practices from which clinical research-based mindfulness techniques were derived.
+I train clinicians in methods that are informed by the latest in clinical and neuroscience research, and based on over 40 years of experience with the traditional meditation practices from which clinical research-based mindfulness techniques were derived.
+In my experience, existing manualized treatments such as Mindfulness Based Stress Reduction and Mindfulness Based Cognitive Therapy have compliance requirements that are too rigorous for most of the people I work with and are therefore difficult to implement in a way that leaves their claims of being ‘evidence based’ intact.

-As described briefly below, I have developed a method for training clinicians to deliver mindfulness interventions in small doses that are designed for clients’ individual characteristics and circumstances.
-Clinicians who take these courses will receive my recent chapter detailing this clinical training method (Springer, 2017).
+I have developed a method for training clinicians to deliver mindfulness interventions in small doses that are designed for clients’ individual characteristics and circumstances.
+Clinicians who take these courses will receive my chapter detailing this clinical training method (Springer, 2017).

 Who has benefited from this training?